mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 number of tons in each.
-For example, if a ship is on a population 6 world, going to a population 3 world with a tech level 3 less than the current world, the referee rolls one die for major cargos; he rolls a 4 (+2 from the table, - 4 for the low population of the destination, +3 for the tech level difference), giving five major cargos.
+For example, if a ship is on a population 6 world, going to a population 3 world with a tech level 3 less than the current world, the referee rolls one die for major cargos; he rolls a4 (+2 from the table, - 4 for the low population of the destination, +3 for the tech level difference), giving five major cargos.
 He then rolls one die for each cargo and multiplies each result by 10 to determine